dartmouth-cs98/17f-webadventure/README.md

 In the overhaul, we ended up having to rewrite most of the code of the game.
 Since screen resolutions differed so dramatically from user to user, we eliminated the locations since there wasn't a consistent way of maintaining locations across screens without bizarre hopping.
 This smoothed out the user's experience quite a bit.
 The new version of the game focused on hopping between different urls, which involved constant communication between the background script and injected script.

 This term we also integrated React into the project.
-This made for substantially easier development when it game to the lobby, end page and leaderboard portions of the project.
+This made for substantially easier development when it came to the lobby, end page and leaderboard portions of the project.
 We integrated music, animations and power ups into the game, which substantially improved the gaming experience.

 The largest challenge of the project was dealing with simultaneously timing and starting the game for all players.
 The backend ended up crashing a few times before we were able to get it functional for multiplayer.